grpc/proposal/A47-xds-federation.md

 ## Rationale

-For security reasons, we are focusing on statically configuring a clien to speak to a specific set of authorities in the bootstrap file rather than relying on one control plane dynamically telling the client to talk to a server that it has not before heard of.
+For security reasons, we are focusing on statically configuring a client to speak to a specific set of authorities in the bootstrap file rather than relying on one control plane dynamically telling the client to talk to a server that it has not before heard of.
 This is to avoid leaking